Financial planning: Six key areas of focus

 • Any new additions to your family

-• Large changes in your financial position or you’ve acquired a new property
+• Large changes in your financial position or acquiring a new property

 • If the people you’ve chosen as executor, beneficiary or guardians for minor children, for example, are no longer accurate

 Alongside the importance of maintaining an up-to-date Will is having and doing the same with a Power of Attorney (Mandate in Quebec), for both your financial affairs and health care.
-Again, no matter your age, if something unexpected happened to you and created a situation of incapacity where you were unable to make decisions independently, these documents would be crucial to ensure you were protected and your wishes were carried out in managing your affairs.
+If something unexpected happened to you and created a situation of incapacity where you were unable to make decisions independently, these documents would be crucial to ensure you were protected and your wishes were carried out in managing your affairs.

 If being charitable is something that’s important to you, give some thought to how, how much and when you give, as well as what types of gifts you make.
 Many people focus on giving closer to the end of the calendar year, often in line with the holiday season and the deadline for donations to receive a tax credit.
 For tax purposes, as an individual, you’re entitled to a donation tax credit if you make a donation to a qualified donee, such as a registered charity, and the donation tax credit can reduce your taxes.

-Depending on your motivations or interest in charitable endeavours, there are a number of ways to give in a more structured manner—throughout the year, during your lifetime and beyond.
-As an alternative to an outright gift or direct cash donation, which is the most common form of giving, there are many options, including donating publicly listed securities, making a charitable bequest in your Will, setting up a charitable remainder trust or establishing a donor-advised fund or private foundation.
+As an alternative to an outright gift or direct cash donation, there are many options for charitable giving, including donating publicly listed securities, making a charitable bequest in your Will, setting up a charitable remainder trust or establishing a donor-advised fund or private foundation.

 This document has been prepared for use by the RBC Wealth Management member companies, RBC Dominion Securities Inc. (RBC DS)*, RBC Phillips, Hager & North Investment Counsel Inc. (RBC PH&N IC), RBC Global Asset Management Inc. (RBC GAM), Royal Trust Corporation of Canada and The Royal Trust Company (collectively, the “Companies”) and their affiliates, RBC Direct Investing Inc. (RBC DI) *, RBC Wealth Management Financial Services Inc. (RBC WMFS) and Royal Mutual Funds Inc. (RMFI). *Member-Canadian Investor Protection Fund.
 Each of the Companies, their affiliates and the Royal Bank of Canada are separate corporate entities which are affiliated.
 “RBC advisor” refers to Private Bankers who are employees of Royal Bank of Canada and mutual fund representatives of RMFI, Investment Counsellors who are employees of RBC PH&N IC, Senior Trust Advisors and Trust Officers who are employees of The Royal Trust Company or Royal Trust Corporation of Canada, or Investment Advisors who are employees of RBC DS.
 In Quebec, financial planning services are provided by RMFI or RBC WMFS and each is licensed as a financial services firm in that province.
 In the rest of Canada, financial planning services are available through RMFI or RBC DS.
 Estate and trust services are provided by Royal Trust Corporation of Canada and The Royal Trust Company.
 If specific products or services are not offered by one of the Companies or RMFI, clients may request a referral to another RBC partner.
 Insurance products are offered through RBC Wealth Management Financial Services Inc., a subsidiary of RBC Dominion Securities Inc. When providing life insurance products in all provinces except Quebec, Investment Advisors are acting as Insurance Representatives of RBC Wealth Management Financial Services Inc. In Quebec, Investment Advisors are acting as Financial Security Advisors of RBC Wealth Management Financial Services Inc. RBC Wealth Management Financial Services Inc. is licensed as a financial services firm in the province of Quebec.
 The strategies, advice and technical content in this publication are provided for the general guidance and benefit of our clients, based on information believed to be accurate and complete, but we cannot guarantee its accuracy or completeness.
 This publication is not intended as nor does it constitute tax or legal advice.
 Readers should consult a qualified legal, tax or other professional advisor when planning to implement a strategy.
 This will ensure that their individual circumstances have been considered properly and that action is taken on the latest available information.
 Interest rates, market conditions, tax rules, and other investment factors are subject to change.
 This information is not investment advice and should only be used in conjunction with a discussion with your RBC advisor.
 None of the Companies, RMFI, RBC WMFS, RBC DI, Royal Bank of Canada or any of its affiliates or any other person accepts any liability whatsoever for any direct or consequential loss arising from any use of this report or the information contained herein.